-Published by ECW Press, Bob’s new book “Music Lessons” is a 300 page collection of musings on music and the music industry… but also on life.
+Published by ECW Press, Bob’s book “Music Lessons” is a 300 page collection of musings on music and the music industry… but also on life.
 If you follow Bob on social media you are familiar with these amusing and insightful anecdotes.
-Now collected for you in paperback or digital format, the book hits real and virtual shelves June 22, 2020, but is available for pre-order right now.
+Now collected for you in paperback or digital format or on Spotify.

 A few reviews…

 Reading Music Lessons is like listening to the finest of mix-tapes, curated by that disarmingly philosophical friend who knows way more about music than you do.
 A must-read for musicians, students of music, parents of students of music and anyone who’s ever thought an MRI machine sounds like industrial ambient rock.”~ Carolyn Taylor (Baroness Von Sketch)

 o my, this is fucking genius!!! making me smile like a 2 month old baby farting!!! real fucking cool style of writing. i’m sold on being amazed by page 2!”~ Rami Jaffee (Foo Fighters)

 Music Lessons is funny, tender and at times profound.
 It is a brilliant and unusual memoir of a life dedicated to music told by a silver tongued storyteller.
 His voice in prose is as precise as it is in his music and his unpacking of the creative process and how best to access it is a master class from a great artist.
 I always knew Bob Wiseman could write a great song.
 It turns out he can write just about anything.”~ Scott Thompson (Kids In The Hall)

 Bob embodies the Toronto I lived in for ten years.
 Self deprecating, artistically puritanical, and totally comfortable wearing overalls at the bank.”~ Graham Wagner (writer, The Office and Portlandia)